 - Paranoia and anxiety

-Chronic amphetamine use over a long period of time can exacerbate both physical and behavioral issues as stated above, such as behavioral issues such as delusions and lack of concentration resulting in social isolation and loss of employment or dropping out of school.
-Physical symptoms such as heightened heart rate and blood pressure can increase the risk of heart conditions, such as heart failure.
+Chronic amphetamine use over a long period of time can exacerbate the physical and behavioral issues as stated above.
+Delusions and lack of concentration can impact our social well-being, study, and our career potential.
+Physical effects such as raised heart rate and blood pressure can increase our risk of heart attack and other serious health complications.

 Social Signs and Symptoms of Amphetamine Addiction

-- Ongoing amphetamine use despite being aware of the harmful outcomes from using the drug
+- Ongoing amphetamine use despite being aware of the harmful outcomes of using the drug

 - Emerging strains and tensions between the user and their family, friends, and partners